TuringLang/DynamicPPL.jl/docs/src/internals/transformations.md

 DynamicPPL.from_internal_transform
 ```

-These methods allows us to extract the internal-to-model transformation function depending on the `varinfo`, the variable, and the distribution of the variable:
+These methods allow us to extract the internal-to-model transformation function depending on the `varinfo`, the variable, and the distribution of the variable:

   - `varinfo` + `vn` defines the internal representation of the variable.
   - `dist` defines the representation expected within the model scope.